RVI Gold Analysis & Relative Vigor Index Signals

 - Gold Prices close lower than they open in down-trending markets.

-This makes the index a responsive oscillator that has quick turning points that are in phase with the market cycles of market prices.
+This makes the index a quick-to-react indicator that has fast turning points that move together with the market's price changes.

 Analysis & Generating Signals